jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ### Gathering requirements

-Requirements may be obtained via interviews, observations, or analysis of:
+Requirements may be obtained via interviews, observations, or analysis of users; domain experts; existing processes; and competing software.

-- users;
-- domain experts;
-- existing processes;
-- competing software.

 ### Expressing individual requirements